Nooa Laine: Finland

 In 2017, Laine played for Finland U15 and Finland U16 team.

 Laine was then called up to Finland U17 squad in 2018 where he make his debut on 5 August 2018 in a goalless draw against Denmark U17.
 Two days later, he provided an assist to Martin Salin and also scoring a goal in a 4–1 win.
 He scored his second international goal for Finland U17 on 28 January 2019 in a 2–0 win over Moldova U17.

 Laine also trained with Malaysia's under-23 team in April 2022, with the goal of competing in the 2022 AFC U-23 Asian Cup.
 He did not, however, make it into the squad because the citizenship documentation process was still ongoing.
 On 12 September 2022, the Football Association of Malaysia denied a claim that Laine was supposed to be on the call-up list for the national squad but was cancelled at the last minute.
 They explained that they had only contacted Laine recently to get an update on the process of documenting his status as a heritage player.
 He was not on the list for the central training call-up at this time because he was not scheduled to return to Malaysia until October 2022 to complete the process of obtaining documentation.

 In November 2022, Laine was selected for the Finland U-21 by the new coach Mika Lehkosuo.
 He joined the team for a training camp and an internal match in Eerikkilä on 6–8 December.
+According to Laine, the possibility of representing Malaysia was first raised ahead of the 2022 AFF Championship, but he did not yet hold a Malaysian passport and attended the Finland U-21 camp instead.

 Senior

+Malaysia head coach Kim Pan-gon contacted Laine in March 2023 to join the senior squad.
 On 23 March 2023, Laine made his international debut for the Malaysia national team in a match against Turkmenistan, coming on as a substitute in the second half.
+Laine has stated that his initial involvement was exploratory and that the decision to commit permanently to representing Malaysia came later.